-The Senate bill strengthens national security interests by sufficiently funding the Department of State and the U.S. Agency for International Development (USAID).
-The bill provides critical assistance to key allies, including Israel, Jordan, and Tunisia; consolidates gains in areas liberated from extremists; and supports democracy, governance, and development abroad.
+In addition to sufficiently funding U.S. Agency for International Development (USAID), the bill provides critical assistance to key allies, including Israel, Jordan, and Tunisia; consolidates gains in areas liberated from extremists; supports democracy, governance, and development abroad; and funds humanitarian assistance.
 Essential funding is also provided for the protection of U.S. Foreign Service Officers and other personnel serving overseas.